MartinSWDev/lug-lite/README.md

 ### Additional Data
 [Flight Emissions - Chooose](https://www.chooose.today/)

-### SDG:
+### SDG
 <img src="https://github.com/MartinSWDev/MartinSWDev.github.io/blob/master/assets/img/sdg250%20(1).png?raw=true" height="100">

 [Goal 12, Responsible consumption and production](https://www.globalgoals.org/goals/12-responsible-consumption-and-production/)

-### The Issue:
+### The Issue
-As a plane burns fuel this creates CO₂ emissions.
-Aviation makes up around 2.5% of global CO₂ emissions.
-The heavier a plane is the more fuel it burns and the more CO₂ emissions it creates.
-When passengers bring on board more luggage this increases the weight and therefore increases the  CO₂ emissions.
+- Systems Aviation Industry accounts for 3& of Global C0₂ Emissions
+- CO₂ is emitted when fuel is produced and used
+- The more weight a plane is carrying, the more fuel is used
+- Overpacking: 60% of Brits admit overpacking when travelling with most overpacked items in luggage being: Clothes, Shoes, Electronics, Toiletries and Books

-### Solution:
+### Solution
-Our solution is to help reduce the amount of luggage that passengers take on board and therefore reduce the amount of CO₂ emissions.
+Lug Lite - A web app that shows users how much carbon emissions they could save by reducing their luggage weight

-We will do this through a helpful luggage check app that can be used at home pre-check-in that encourages an appropriate amount of luggage and ways they can reduce the amount in their bags.
+It can be used at home pre-check-in to encourage an appropriate amount of luggage and ways they can reduce the amount in their bags.

 It will highlight both negative and positive feedback in response to their choices.